watterott/RPi-Display/docu/FAQ.md

     hdmi_mode=87
     hdmi_cvt=320 240 60 1 0 0 0
     ```
-    Or for a resolution of 640x480
+    Or for a resolution of 640x480 (will be scaled to 320x240 on the display)
     ```
     hdmi_force_hotplug=1
     hdmi_group=2